 Governance deficits and lacklustre conflict management

-New policy note on peace and security challenges in Southern Africa
+Policy note on peace and security challenges in Southern Africa.

 Armed insurgencies, social cleavages and governance deficits relating to authoritarian rule and abuse of state resources all imperil peace and stability in Southern Africa.
 The Southern African Development Community’s institutional framework for regional peace and security is proving ineffective because many of its leaders are unwilling to enforce democratic principles.
 These are the main conclusions in a new policy note by Michael Aeby, researcher at the Graduate Institute Geneva.